CookEditors/NOS/_posts/2015-08-24-candidate-for-death.md

 “Why, you dirty, yeller—” Rage twisted her painted doll’s face.
 She squalled a string of oaths, spat out snake-like words at him.
 He walked over to her, twisted the toy gun out of her hand, clapped a dirty palm over her mouth.

 “Don’t be a Dumb Dora,” he said thickly.
 “Take your runout powder to Boston like a good kid.
 I’ll send fer yuh in a coupla days.
 No kiddin’.
-We, gotta use brains, honey.
-We’re in the Big Town”
+We gotta use brains, honey.
+We’re in the Big Town.”

 “Sure we are,” she spluttered.
 “Yuh didn’t think we was in Milwaukee, did yuh?”

 There were tears in her eyes.
 She had shot her bolt and the storm was over.
-She. said, sullenly, ‘“That’s, a hell of a note!” and the curve of her lovely bosom rose and fell with the slow dregs of anger and disappointment.
+She said, sullenly, ‘“That’s a hell of a note!” and the curve of her lovely bosom rose and fell with the slow dregs of anger and disappointment.
 Pretty as a picture, Farino thought hotly.
 He swung his big arm about her body and crushed her till she yelped.
 He kissed the smooth skin below her ear and released her with a little shove.

 “Play ball, honey,” he mumbled appealingly.